Career Timeline of Simone Biles: Major Achievements and Milestones

 December 2023: Associated Press Female Athlete of the Year

-In December 2023, Simone Biles was named Associated Press Female Athlete of the Year for the third time in her career.
+In December 2023, Simone Biles was named Associated Press Female Athlete of the Year for the third time in her career (2016, 2019, 2023).
+She was also named international female Champion of Champions by L'Équipe for the fourth time in her career after previously winning the award in 2016, 2018, 2019.

-In 2023, Simone Biles became the individual all-around champion, floor exercise champion, and balance beam champion at the World Championships.
-She also became a member of the gold medal-winning United States team and secured a silver medal on vault.
+In 2023, Simone Biles became the all-around champion, floor exercise champion, and balance beam champion and was part of the gold medal winning United States team at the World Championships.
+She also won a silver medal on vault.

-In 2023, Simone Biles performed a vault routine that is the most difficult ever performed in women's artistic gymnastics.
+In 2023, Simone Biles's routine on vault was the most difficult ever performed in women's artistic gymnastics.

-Until 2023, Simone Biles was the sole gymnast to have performed any of these skills in an FIG international competition until Hillary Heron of Panama performed the Biles I on floor at the World Championships.
+Simone Biles was the sole gymnast to have performed any of these skills in an FIG international competition until Hillary Heron of Panama performed the Biles I on floor at the 2023 World Championships.

 April 2024: Laureus World Sports Award